Course Number: TEACHING 3128

 - Reflecting on the professional significance of the field experience from the standpoint of learning, motivation, and classroom management principle

-Credit for ED PSYCH 3128 is based on an evaluation and recommendation by your mentor teacher and your field experience coordinator and the successful completion of the Level 2 Teacher Candidate Work Sample which is graded by your field experience coordinator.
+Credit for TEACHING 3128 is based on an evaluation and recommendation by your mentor teacher and your field experience coordinator and the successful completion of the Level 2 Teacher Candidate Work Sample which is graded by your field experience coordinator.